- Live and learn alongside their peers;

 If students return injured from their leave and they require ongoing care (e.g. Doctor’s visits, physio, and alike) one of two things will be determined by the school:

 We will know if the student/s get hurt at school or playing for our school team, as the coach and manager will advise us immediately following the game.
-Our Matron remains onsite on Saturdays, to record and monitor this.
+Staff who remain onsite especially in the weekends, will ensure the students medical needs are met in a timely fashion, staff will record and monitor any illness or injury.

 Re: Injury from School Sports Team, Senior As, O’Shea Shield, etc: